Martínez Nadal station

 Martínez Nadal is a rapid transit station in San Juan agglomeration, Puerto Rico.
 It is located between Torrimar and Las Lomas stations on the sole line of the Tren Urbano system, in the Monacillo Urbano district of the city of San Juan close to the municipal border with Guaynabo.
 The station is named after the PR-20 highway located nearby, itself named after politician Rafael Martínez Nadal.
 The trial service ran in 2004, however, the regular service only started on 6 June 2005.

+Bus terminal

+The bus terminals are located immediately north and south of the main entrance lobby of the station.